bongo418/odin-recipes/README.md

 ### acknowledgements

+Thanks to:

-Thanks to: -[The Odin Project](https://www.allrecipes.com/) for teaching me the code to be able to do this. -[allrecipes](https://www.allrecipes.com/) for providing the images and information I used to finish this project.
+- [The Odin Project](https://www.allrecipes.com/) for teaching me the code to be able to do this.
+- [allrecipes](https://www.allrecipes.com/) for providing the images and information I used to finish this project.